zalando/postgres-operator/docs/user.md

 specified in `secretNamespace`, if `enable_cross_namespace_secret` is set to `true` in the config.
 Otherwise, they are created in the same namespace like the Postgres cluster.
 Unlike roles specified with `namespace.username` under `users`, the namespace will not be part of the role name here.
+Keep in mind that the underscores in a role name are replaced with dashes in the K8s secret name.

 ```yaml
 spec: